thomasWos/allMyCoins/README.md

 # AllMyCoins

-All my coins is a simple crypto portfolio manager.
+AllMyCoins is a simple crypto portfolio manager.

 - Ask your own API keys for exchangers (Read only is enough)
 - Provide your public addresses
-- Otherwise manually fill a list of tokens and the quantity
+- Otherwise manually provide a list of tokens with quantities

 ## Features

-- Automatically fetch your balances from exchangers
+- Automatically fetch your exchanger balances
 - Automatically fetch your balances and stacking rewards from blockchain addresses
 - Support multiple currencies (USD, EUR, BTC, AUD...)